wmeints/effective-llm-applications/manuscript/02-essential-llmops-knowledge.md

 In [#s](#understanding-llms), we explored the basic concepts and terminology around LLMS and briefly touched on the essentials for building and operating LLMs.
 In this chapter, we'll examine the essentials of operating LLMs in more detail before we dive into working with Semantic Kernel.

-Consider this chapter the moment when we start planning the LLM-based applications we're building in the upcoming chapters.
+By the end of this chapter you'll have a good understanding of the LLMOps concepts needed to get started building LLM-based applications.

 I thought of showing your Semantic Kernel before talking about operating LLMs.
 However, the knowledge in this chapter is essential to learn first because it's easy to get lost